writerror/writerror/_posts/2017-05-16-chaotic-variable.md

 ---
+title: 'Chaotic Variable'
-title: 'Chaotic Variable – A Plan With No Safety Net'
+sub-title: 'A Plan With No Safety Net'
 layout: post
 author: Conspiracy of Cells of Fire
 pubdate: 2015